cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 ### Use FRCP as a shortcut to Survivalist's sustainability app
 Sometimes we just need to know how many villagers are needed on what.
 FRCP helps you get to Survivalist's nifty app quickly.
 There is a dedicated button in the Draw tab which will take you to the https://aoe2-de-tools.herokuapp.com/villagers-required/ webpage.
 You can also use hotkey R (when in draw tab) or Ctrl + T.
 ### Orient yourself with the civilisations of Age of Empires II using FRCP
 There are now half a hundred civs in the game which have been released in a dozen different editions and DLC's in the past 26 years.
-Keeping track of them all can be daunting, especially for someone returning.
+Keeping track of them all can be daunting, especially for someone new or returning.
 The Civ Pool tab allows you to easily overview which civs belong to which DLC and edition.
 See instantly how many civs which edition has and batch toggle any DLC or edition for your civ pool.
 FRCP also offers shortcut to the tech tree.

 ![civ pool gif](https://github.com/user-attachments/assets/ac8ce463-8829-4eaa-b9dd-44d8a7ff2806)